sereneblue/chameleon/readme.md

 Want to help improve Chameleon?
 Send a pull request or open an issue.
 Keep in mind that some functionality isn't technically possible.

+You can help translate Chameleon by visiting [Crowdin](https://crowdin.com/project/chameleon).

 ## Wiki

 Don't know where to start?
 Check out the [wiki](https://github.com/sereneblue/chameleon/wiki).
 If you're having issues with a website, please read the whitelist [guide](https://github.com/sereneblue/chameleon/wiki/Whitelist#recommended-sites-to-add-to-the-whitelist).